threeandthreee/Archipelago/worlds/satisfactory/docs/en_Satisfactory.md

 receiving the [Jump Pads Milestone](https://satisfactory.wiki.gg/wiki/Milestones#Tier_2) would give you the ingredients to construct 5 Jump Pads and 5 U-Jelly Landing Pads, etc.
 In Satisfactory multiplayer, each Satisfactory player gets a copy of the sample.
+Certain recipes and items, like Somersloops, are always excluded from samples.

 You can separately configure how many samples to receive for buildings, equipment, and crafting components in your player settings.

 ## What is a Resource Bundle?

-A resource bundle is a package of items received as a check from another world.
+A Resource Bundle is a package of items received as a check from another world.
+All resource bundle type items are named either `Single: <item name>` or `Bundle: <item name>` to distinguish them from component recipes.
 They must be collected by constructing an Archipelago Portal.
-For example, `Bundle: Jetpack` would contain a single jetpack.
+For example, `Single: Jetpack` would contain a single jetpack, and `Bundle: Biomass` would contain one stack of biomass.

+Any Resource Bundle type items added to your starting inventory will be delivered to your player inventory when you initally spawn, unless they can't fit, in which case they can be collected by building an Archipelago Portal.

 ## What is a Trap?